 The school might need to make some changes to help your child adjust to the new learning environment.
 These should be included in the transition plan.

-The plan might also include the school’s strategies to help your child with break times and free time.
+The plan might include the school’s strategies to help your child with break times and free time.
 For example, your child could be excused from class five minutes early to avoid the lunch time rush at the lockers, or spend time in the library or computer room at lunch time.
 You can discuss these strategies with the school ahead of time.

 After your child starts school

 Your child’s transition plan will also need to include how your child will be supported during the school day.

 Part of this will be plans for helping your child with daily structure and routine, including:

 - using specialised rooms like the music room and gym

 - working with unfamiliar or substitute teachers

 - going to school using a different route